humanal-labs/interruption-layer/README.md

 git clone https://github.com/humanal-labs/interruption-layer
 cd interruption-layer
 python demo.py
 Zero dependencies.
-Minimal code.

 ⸻

-Limitations

-This is a brake prototype, not a complete safety system.

-* Confidence scoring is naive
-* Rules are hardcoded
+Status

+Early prototype.

+Naive rules.
+Hardcoded checks.
-* False positives and false negatives are possible
+False positives and false negatives are possible.
-* No human-in-the-loop yet

 Do not use in production.
-Use it to understand the problem.

 ⸻

-Roadmap

-* v0.1.1: Shell + SQL demo ✅
-* v0.2: Aider / Continue integration
-* v1.0: YAML policy rules + human approval

-⸻

-License

-MIT.
-Fork it.
-Make it better.
+Direction

+From:

+Can the agent do it?

+To:

+Should the agent be allowed to run it?

+This is an early attempt at that missing layer.